Cire perdue, C. Valsuani

 II – 6) Art Brass

-Recently, a company “CEPIMEX” has appeared, specializing in import and export.
+Most recently, a company called “CEPIMEX” has appeared, engaged in import and export.

 IV – AFTER VALSUANI: DELVAL